Beams, Beers & Backstories

 1. The Bull’s Head, Craswall

-One of England's last remaining, beautifully restored18th-century drovers' inns, famous for its rustic hole-in-the-wall bar, flagstone floors, and super-remote Black Mountains setting.
+One of England's last remaining, beautifully restored 18th-century drovers' inns, famous for its rustic hole-in-the-wall bar, flagstone floors, and super-remote Black Mountains setting.

 Rooms: Yes (and cabins too!)